 Site C will be a third dam and generating station on the Peace River in northeast B.C.
 The project will provide 1,100 megawatts of capacity and about 5,100 gigawatt hours of energy each year to the province's integrated electricity system.
 Site C is expected to be in service by 2025, with reservoir filling planned to occur in the fall of 2023.
 Site C and FWCP have an interest in sharing information regarding active programs in order to identify overlaps or synergies.
 Current federal and provincial authorizations and conditional water licence obligations require BC Hydro to establish environmental monitoring, mitigation, and compensation programs to address pre- and post-construction impacts specified within the water licence project conditions.
-Under the water licence, after five years of dam operation (~2030), BC Hydro is to provide the Water Comptroller with an assessment of the adequacy of the mitigation and monitoring programs for those conditions within the water licence and submit a report.
-The Water Comptroller will review the submission and may direct additional programs if mitigation and monitoring is determined to be inadequate to satisfy the intent of the condition.
-Learn more about Site C's environmental programs at https://sitecproject.com/.
+Under the water licence, after five years of dam operation (~2030), BC Hydro is to provide the Water Comptroller with an assessment of the adequacy of the mitigation and monitoring programs for those conditional programs if mitigation and monitoring is determined to be inadequate to satisfy the intent of the condition.
+Learn more about Site C's environmental programs at http://sitecproject.com/.